MadLadSquad/MadLadSquadSite/desktop.md

 <img style="width: 200px; height: 200px; overflow: scroll;" src="https://madladsquad.com/uimgui.svg"/>

-The [UntiltedImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) is a cross-platform desktop application development toolkit that utilises [dear imgui](https://github.com/ocornut/imgui) as its UI library.
+The [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) is a cross-platform desktop application development toolkit that utilises [dear imgui](https://github.com/ocornut/imgui) as its UI library.

-The goal of the framework is to build on top of [dear imgui](https://github.com/ocornut/imgui)'s easy to use and versatile UI library by creating a pleasant development environment for developing desktop applications with complex requirements.
+The goal of the framework is to build on top of [dear imgui](https://github.com/ocornut/imgui)'s easy-to-use and versatile UI library by creating a pleasant development environment for developing desktop applications with complex requirements.

-It abstracts away many of the boilerplate-ey bits of developing a [dear imgui](https://github.com/ocornut/imgui) application from scratch, while bundling a number of useful widgets and libraries for integrating with the host operating system or desktop environment.
+It abstracts away many of the boilerplate-y bits of developing a [dear imgui](https://github.com/ocornut/imgui) application from scratch, while bundling a number of useful widgets and libraries for integrating with the host operating system or desktop environment.